kwonus/Quelle/AV-Bible-ICL.md

 etc ...

-### 3.2 - Exiting Quelle
+### 3.2 - Exiting the Application

-Type this to terminate the Quelle interpreter:
+Type this to terminate the app:

 *@exit*

-## Section 4 - Quelle Grammar and Design Elements
+## Section 4 - Grammar and Design Elements

-An object model to manifest the Quelle grammar is depicted below:
+An object model to manifest the ICL grammar is depicted below:

 ![QCommand](./QCommand.png)

-### 4.1 - Glossary of Quelle Terminology
+### 4.1 - Glossary of ICL Terminology

 **Syntax Categories:** Each syntax category defines rules by which verbs can be expressed in the statement.